AlexsLemonade/refinebio/README.md

 can prune old images with `docker system prune -a`.
   - If it's killed abruptly, the containerized Postgres images can be left in an unrecoverable state.
 Annoying.

+#### R

+The R language is not really production grade, however there are a lot of packages we need that only exist within its ecosystem.
+We have created some utilities to help us keep R stable, reliable, and from periodically causing build errors related to version incompatibilites.
+The primary goal of these is to pin the version for every R package that we have.
+The R package `devtools` is useful for this, but in order to be able to install a specific version of it, we've created the R script `common/install_devtools.R`.

+There is annother gotcha to be aware of should you ever need to modify versions of R or its packages.
+In Dockerfiles for images that need the R language, we install apt packages that look like `r-base-core=3.4.2-1xenial1`.
+It's unclear why the version for these is so weird, but it was determined by visiting the package list here: https://cran.revolutionanalytics.com/bin/linux/ubuntu/xenial/
+If it needs to be updated then a version should be selected from that list.

+Additionally there are two apt packages, r-base and r-base-core, which seem to be very similar except that r-base-core is slimmed down some by not including some additional packages.
+For a while we were using r-base, but we switched to r-base-core when we pinned the version of the R language because the r-base package caused an apt error.

 ## Running Locally